kree-nickm/Moon-Mod-Tools/README.md

 Options:
 * **mailChannelId** - The snowflake ID of the channel where modmail report threads will be created for mods to discuss the report.
 Must be a forum channel.
 * **databaseFile** - Filename of the SQLite database file within the `storage/` directory that stores users and their modmail tickets, to make looking them up easier.
 Default: `modmail.sqlite`

+### pitbot
+Manages the role that marks users as suspended, and logs disciplinary actions to allow moderators to better manage punishments against users who break the server rules.
+Options:
+* **logChannelId** - The snowflake ID of the channel where pitbot will report all disciplinary actions that it takes.
+* **pitRoleId** - The snowflake ID of the role to give to users who are currently suspended.
+* **modRoleId** - A string or array of strings.
+Each string is a snowflake ID of a moderator role, so the bot knows who the moderators are.
+* **databaseFile** - Filename of the SQLite database file within the `storage/` directory that stores all current and past disciplinary actions.
+Default: `pitbot.sqlite`

 ## Documentation
 The documentation in the `docs` directory is generated with [JSDoc](https://jsdoc.app) with the following configuration file: